MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/developing-adapters/index.md

 weight: 5
 ---
 ## Overview
-As taught in previous [Adapters tutorials](../), MobileFirst Adapters are Maven projects that are created by using either Maven directly or via the MobileFirst Developer CLI.
-The adapter code can then be edited in any IDE, and later built and deployed using either Maven or the MobileFirst Developer CLI.
+As taught in previous [Adapters tutorials](../), MobileFirst Adapters are Maven projects that are created by using either Maven directly or via the MobileFirst CLI.
+The adapter code can then be edited in any IDE, and later built and deployed using either Maven or the MobileFirst CLI.
 A developer may also choose to create, develop, build and deploy all inside a supported IDEs, such as Eclipse or IntelliJ.
 In this tutorial a MobileFirst adapter is created and built from the Eclipse IDE.

 > For instructions how to use IntelliJ see the [Using IntelliJ to Develop MobileFirst Java Adapters]({{site.baseurl}}/blog/2016/04/01/using-intellij-to-develop-adapters) Blog Post.